Thomasliminator/coms3157/9_Pointers.md

 When you return from a function, local variables and arrays will cease to exist.
 How can we declare an array that multiple functions can use?
-- that is what the heap is for
+- that is what the heap is for.

 ```C
 int *foo()